MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 6. Press **F5** to run the app.

 7. Both buttons should be disabled.
-Enter the code value you copied previously and press **Tab** to move the focus away from the textbox.
+Enter the code value you copied previously and press **Tab** to move the focus away from the textbox (or click outside of the textbox).
 The **Check In** button should become enabled.

 8. Clear the search box contents.